11 MIN READ

 Which do you prefer when you fly: a cheap, no-frills airline, or a more expensive operator with fantastic service levels and maximum comfort?
-And would you ever consider going with a small company which focuses on just a few routes?
+And would you ever consider a small company with just a few routes?

 The no-frills operators have opted to cut costs to a minimum and pass their savings on to customers in lower prices.
 This helps them grab market share and ensure their planes are as full as possible, further driving down cost.
 The luxury airlines, on the other hand, focus their efforts on making their service as wonderful as possible, and the higher prices they can command as a result make up for their higher costs.